 INTERVIEW BY ARTO LEHTINEN AND MARKO SYRJALA

-Iced Earth led by mastermind guitarist Jon Schaffer has gone thru several difficult periods but always survived as a winner.
-When the bands longtime singer Matt Barlow announced his retirment from Iced Earth again, fans were entirely stunned.
-Last summer the band did a farewell tour with Barlow and after that the new singer Stu Block stepped in.
+Iced Earth, led by mastermind guitarist Jon Schaffer has gone thru several difficult periods but always survived as a winner.
+When the band’s longtime singer Matt Barlow announced his retirement from Iced Earth again, fans were entirely stunned.
+Last summer, the band did a farewell tour with Barlow, and after that, the new singer Stu Block stepped in.
 Block was recruited from the Canadian band Into Eternity.
-The new Iced Earth album DYSTOPIA literally blew fans away by Stu Block’s skills to sing such a varied register and in general DYSTOPIA presented a more aggressive and still melodic Iced Earth.
-Before the show Metal-Rules.com had an utter pleasant task to interview Jon Schaffer.
+The new Iced Earth album DYSTOPIA literally blew fans away by Stu Block’s skills to sing such a varied register.
+In general, DYSTOPIA presented a more aggressive and still melodic Iced Earth.
+Before the show, Metal-Rules.com had an utter pleasant task to interview Jon Schaffer.

 BEING ON THE ROAD